FurionChang/MDWGAN/README.md

 * Code

-DC_GAN and LS_GAN were the models we modified before Wasserstein distance was confirmed as the best  with best performance for this task.
+DC_GAN and LS_GAN branch were the models we modified before Wasserstein distance was confirmed as the best  with best performance for this task.
+In WGAN branch, ……

 * Dataset